 Certain Types of Debt Cannot Be Eliminated in Bankruptcy

-In most bankruptcies, at least some of the debt is discharged or erased.
+In most bankruptcies, most of the debt is discharged or erased.
 You do not have to pay this debt, and creditors cannot seek payment from you.
 This is true for many types of debt, including credit card debt.

 There are, however, some kinds of debt that are difficult or even impossible to discharge.
 The federal Bankruptcy Code lists 19 categories of this type of debt.
 The government has determined that these obligations must be paid typically based on the nature of the debt or because the debt was incurred as a punishment.
 The most common of these debts include: